-Ms. Farinde currently serves as a per-Diem pharmacist for Cornerstone Hospital in Houston and Webster, Texas.
-In this position she engages in medication verification, management, therapeutic drug monitoring and formulary selection of medications.
-She also serves as an online professor at both Capella University in Minneapolis, Minnesota where she serves as a dissertation mentor and committee member for graduate students in the School of Public Health, and Columbia Southern University’s College of Business in Orange Beach, Alabama, where Ms. Farinde instructs undergraduate and graduate students in pharmacology, pathophysiology, healthcare management, medical linguistics, anatomy, healthcare law and mental health.
+Dr. Farinde currently serves as a per-diem Pharmacist for Cornerstone Hospital in Houston and Webster, Texas, in which she engages in medication verification, management, therapeutic drug monitoring, and formulary selection of medications.
+She also serves as an online Professor at both Capella University in Minneapolis, Minnesota where she serves as a dissertation mentor and committee member for graduate students in the School of Public Health, and Columbia Southern University’s College of Business in Orange Beach, Alabama, where Dr. Farinde instructs undergraduate and graduate students in pharmacology, pathophysiology, healthcare management, medical linguistics, anatomy, healthcare law, and mental health.

-Ms. Farinde received her Doctor of philosophy in clinical psychology from Walden University in Minneapolis, and her Master of business administration from Ashworth College in Norcross.
-Ms.Farinde also earned a Master of psychology from Walden Univeristy and her Doctor of pharmacy from Texas Southern University.
-Additionally, she is a licensed Chemical Dependency Counselor, certified Substance Abuse Professional Registered Pharmacist, Board Certified Geriatric Pharmacist, and holds a IV certification for pharmacists and a certification in Diabetes Care and Osteoporosis Care.
+Dr. Farinde received her Doctor of Philosophy in clinical psychology from Walden University in Minneapolis, and her Master of business administration from Ashworth College in Norcross.
+Dr.Farinde earned a Master of Psychology from Walden University and her Doctor of Pharmacy from Texas Southern University.
+Additionally, she is a Licensed Chemical Dependency Counselor, Certified Substance Abuse Professional Registered Pharmacist, Board Certified Geriatric Pharmacist, Board Certified Psychiatric Pharmacist, and holds an IV certification for pharmacists and a certification in Diabetes Care and Osteoporosis Care.